walkandride/GettingAndCleaningDataProject/README.md

 run_analysis.out):

 1. Merges the training and the test sets to create one data set.
   a.
 The data was first divided into a "test" and a "train" dataset.
   b.
 From there, there were three separate files,
 	  - subject file which specifies the subject identifier
 	  - X file which defines various measurement data.
 Column information for each of the 561 fields can be found in the file, features.txt.
 	  - Y file which defines the activity id.
 Descriptive text for each id can be found in the file, activity_labels.txt.
   c.
 Read test data
 	  - read subject data, subject_test.txt
 	  - read X data, X_test.txt
 	  - read Y data, Y_test.txt
   d.
 Combine the three test files into a single dataset.
   e.
 Read train data
 	  - read subject data, subject_train.txt
 	  - read X data, X_train.txt
 	  - read Y data, Y_train.txt
   d.
 Combine the three train files into a single dataset.
   e.
 Combine the test and train datasets into a single dataset.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
   a.
-Identify those columns in the features.txt file that are related to mean and standard deviation.
+Identify those columns in the features.txt file that are related to mean and standard
+		deviation.
 In this case, perform a search for "mean()" and "std()".
 Although there are other columns with "mean" in them the corresponding measurement may not have a standard deviation.

 3. Use descriptive activity names to name the activities in the data set.
 Appropriately label the data set with descriptive variable names.
   a.
 Utilize the column names from the features.txt file to label the measurement data.
   b.
-Utilize the activity descriptions from the activity_labels.txt file to identify the activities.
+Utilize the activity descriptions from the activity_labels.txt file to identify the
+	    activities.

 4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   a.
-Group the data by subject and activity and for each measurement data point, calculate the average.
+Group the data by subject and activity and for each measurement data point, calculate the
+	    average.
   b.
 Write this "tidy" data to a file.
 Why is the data tidy?
 	  - Each variable forms a columns.
 		  - Each mean and standard deviation observation is in its own column.
 		  - Each observation forms a row.
 		  - The data is ordered by subject_id and activity type.
 	  - Each table/file stores data about one kind of observation.
-		  -
+		  - Measurement data obtained from Samsung smartphone.